DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 Follow these if-else if-else directions:

-**If you already see the file InterestingPicture-1.0-SNAPSHOT.war*** somewhere in your project panel, you don't have to do the following.
-It would be in the target directory (or possibly in the target/out directory).
+**If you already see the file InterestingPicture-1.0-SNAPSHOT.war ...**

+- somewhere in your project panel, you don't have to do the Build part below.
+The war file would be in the target directory (or possibly in the target/out directory).

-- in IntelliJ, click Build->Build Artifacts.
+**else in IntelliJ, click Build->Build Artifacts. if one of the choices is "InterestingPicture:war"**

-**else if one of the choices is "InterestingPicture:war",** click the arrow to get the sub-menu and click Build.
+- click the arrow to get the sub-menu and click Build.
 As above, this should create the file InterestingPicture-1.0-SNAPSHOT.war, which will be in the target (or possibly target/out) directory.

 **else** do the following: